AI-Native Intelligence · Essay · 16 min read

 The Finding

 The system started with no preference and taught itself that credit spreads were the durable answer.
 That held up in a second, uncorrelated market.
 The important point is not a single win-rate number.
-It is that the loop can learn, veto, and adapt.
+It is that the loop can learn, veto, and adapt from paper-traded outcomes.

 BTC cross-check: credit spreads at 91.8% win rate versus 40.2% for debit spreads.